ESR-NZ/covid_in_wastewater/README.md

 For academic publications, cite the following paper:

 > Hewitt, Joanne, et al. "Sensitivity of wastewater-based epidemiology for detection of SARS-CoV-2 RNA in a low prevalence setting."
-Water research 211 (2022): 118032. <https://doi.org/10.1021/acsestwater.1c00434>
+Water Research 211 (2022): 118032. <https://doi.org/10.1021/acsestwater.1c00434>

 ## Acknowledgements

 This work represents the combined efforts of many individuals and organisations.

-We continue to be indebted to the teams across the country who are collecting the wastewater and associated metadata that underpins this work.
+We thank the teams across the country who collect the wastewater and associated metadata that underpins this work.

 ESR acknowledges the support of councils and wastewater providers across New Zealand who provide us with samples and staff in the public health services in New Zealand who provide us with data from their regions.
+This work is funded by the Ministry of Health.

 ## Terms of Use: